Eamonbaloun/PC-Beginners-Guide/README.md

   - [Nvidia settings](https://www.youtube.com/watch?v=jZrnfWpENTo&amp;t=464s)
   - [AMD settings](https://www.youtube.com/watch?v=K1N4vV5BSoI)
   - [WIFI settings](https://www.youtube.com/watch?v=bAke9R-k3so&amp;t=181s)
 - If you are looking for the best performance and fully tweaked pc then you want to look at the youtuber[FR33THY](https://www.youtube.com/user/chrisfreeth) and his A-Z series for settings up windows.
-This will make windows light for gaming but will cut into the functionality of windows a lot so only do what you feel like
+This will make windows light for gaming but will cut into the functionality of windows a lot.
+So only do what you feel is best for you and your needs.
   - [A-Z playlist](https://www.youtube.com/playlist?list=PLykpkrQ1xVu1jTFCju1cmY9UAHw99aGWW)

 1. Gaming time!!!!!!